Nubia: Roman period

 During this time, different parts of the region divided into smaller groups with individual leaders (or generals), each commanding small armies of mercenaries.
 They fought for control of what is now Nubia and its surrounding territories, leaving the entire region weak and vulnerable to attack.
-Meroë would eventually be defeated by the new rising Kingdom of Aksum to their south ruled by King Ezana.
-A stele of Ge'ez of an unnamed ruler of Aksum thought to be Ezana was found at the site of Meroë.
-From his description, in Greek, he was "King of the Aksumites and the Omerites" (i.e. of Aksum and Himyar).
+Meroë would eventually be defeated by the new rising Kingdom of Aksum to the south, ruled by King Ezana.
+A stele in Ge'ez of an unnamed ruler of Aksum thought to be Ezana was found at the site of Meroë.
+From the description in Greek, he was "King of the Aksumites and the Omerites" (i.e., King of Aksum and Himyar).
 It is likely this king ruled sometime around 330 AD.
-While some authorities interpret these inscriptions as proof that the Axumites destroyed the kingdom of Meroe, others note that archeological evidence points to an economic and political decline in Meroe around 300.
-Moreover, some view the stele as military aid from Aksum to Meroe to quell the revolt and rebellion by the Nuba peoples.
-However, conclusive evidence and proof to which view is correct does not currently exist.
-At some point during fourth-century AD, the region was conquered by the Noba, from which the name Nubia may derive; another possibility is that it comes from the Egyptian word for gold.
-From then on, the Romans referred to the area as Nobatia.
+While some authorities interpret these inscriptions as proof that the Axumites destroyed the kingdom of Meroë, others note that archeological evidence points to an economic and political decline in Meroë around 300 AD.
+Moreover, some view the stele as military aid from Aksum to Meroë to quell the revolt and rebellion.
+From that point on, the Romans referred to the area as Nobatia.